Load Data Using a Data Warehouse Connector

 • Data Engineer

-• A Visier account with a permission that allows the user to access Guidebooks, analyses, the Explore room, and data access to view the data you’re loading.
+• A Visier account with a permission that allows the user to access guidebooks, analyses, the Explore room, and data access to view the data you’re loading.
 For more information, see Permission Management.

 • Ad Hoc Analysis